Malcolm McLaren: 430 King's Road, Vivienne Westwood and New York Dolls

-In October 1971, McLaren took over the back part of the retail premises at 430 King's Road in Chelsea, West London, and sold rock and roll records, refurbished 1950s radiograms and dead stock clothing as In The Back Of Paradise Garage.
-With the assistance of art-school friend Patrick Casey, McLaren converted the entire ground floor into Let It Rock, with his girlfriend Vivienne Westwood repairing original clothing and making facsimiles.
+In October 1971, McLaren took over the back part of the retail premises at 430 King's Road in Chelsea, West London, and sold rock and roll records, refurbished 1950s radiograms and dead stock clothing as "In The Back Of Paradise Garage".
+With the assistance of art school friend Patrick Casey, McLaren converted the entire ground floor into the store and renamed it Let It Rock, initially selling clothing (dead stock, military surplus) and objects he had sourced.
+When the shop became a success, he enlisted the help of his then-girlfriend Vivienne Westwood who customized and repaired original clothing and made facsimiles.

-To part-fund the business, in February 1972 McLaren was paid £50 to marry a former Goldsmiths fellow student, Jocelyn Hakim, so that she could achieve British citizenship.
-Hakim took the surname Edwards and subsequently gave birth to Jodhi May (later an actress) in 1975.
-There is no truth in the rumour that McLaren was May's father, which is based on the fact that May's birth surname was her mother's married name.

 Let It Rock was patronised by teddy boys and McLaren and Westwood's designs also appeared in such theatrical and cinematic productions such as The Rocky Horror Show and That'll Be The Day.
-In spring 1973, new clothing based on 40s and 50s tailoring and a range of leather garments with studs inaugurated a new manifestation at the address under the name Too Fast To Live Too Young To Die.
-Among commissions were costumes for Ken Russell's film Mahler.

-In August 1973, McLaren and Westwood visited New York to participate in the National Boutique Fair, where they began an association with the New York Dolls supplying them with stage wear and joining the glam-punk group on tour in the UK and France.

-In October 1974, McLaren renamed the outlet SEX to reflect a growing preoccupation with fetish wear and provocation.

-In January 1975, McLaren and Westwood designed red patent leather costumes for the New York Dolls and used a Soviet-style hammer and sickle motif for their stage shows in the US as a provocative means of promoting the band.
-This ploy was not successful and the Dolls soon broke up.
-Dolls guitarist Johnny Thunders blamed McLaren for the band's demise, stating that he was "the reason why we broke up."
-McLaren claimed it was Thunders and drummer Jerry Nolan's drug addiction which forced the split.
+In spring 1973 the store was renamed Too Fast To Live Too Young To Die and began selling original 1950s-inspired leather clothing.
+Among the commissions were costumes for Ken Russell's film Mahler.
+In August 1973, McLaren and Westwood visited New York to participate in the National Boutique Fair, where they began an association with the New York Dolls, supplying them with stage wear and joining their group on tour in the UK and France.
+In October 1974, he renamed the outlet Sex to reflect its move towards fetish fashion and provocation.
+In January 1975, McLaren and Westwood designed red patent leather costumes for the New York Dolls and used a Soviet-style hammer and sickle motif for their stage shows in the US as an attempt to attract attention through provocation.
+This ploy was not successful and the Dolls soon broke up, with guitarist Johnny Thunders specifically naming McLaren as "the reason why we broke up."
+McLaren instead blamed Thunders and drummer Jerry Nolan's drug addictions for the split.
 In May 1975, McLaren returned to Britain.